defenseunicorns/uds-core/docs/deployment/dns.md

 istio-tenant-gateway   tenant-gateway   1h
 ```

-Each Gateway will have a Kubernetes Service of type LoadBalancer:
+Each Gateway will have a Kubernetes Service of type Load Balancer:
 ```cli
 $ kubectl get svc -A | grep LoadBalancer
 NAMESPACE                   NAME                                             TYPE           CLUSTER-IP      EXTERNAL-IP                                        PORT(S)                                     AGE